CORPFIN 2501 - Financial Institutions Management

 Small Group Discovery ExperienceThere is a group assignment to be completed by students in a group of 2 to 4 people.
 The objectives of the projects are for students to undertake independent research on banks’ activities and risk management as well as to assess the impacts of financial crisis on banks’ activities, performance and risk exposure.

-It is recommended for students to have consultation meetings with the academic staff (lecturer or tutors) during the completion of the assignment.
+It is highly recommended for students to have consultation meetings with the academic staff (lecturer or tutors) during the completion of the assignment.

 The University's policy on Assessment for Coursework Programs is based on the following four principles: